cheniun/datacamp-sme-bi-application-iunchen/vm-exercises.md

 - Step 6: Bold the colored text in the title.

 #### Exercise question:
-*This is a question presented to learners to check if the steps above were properly completed.
-It can be a multiple choice question or a question with a 1-3 word answer.
-It is often not possible to check if all the steps are completed, in this case; the priority is to check that the learner meets the learning objective.*

 Resort the neighborhoods so that it is ranked in descending order by total # of reviews.
 - Q: Which neighborhood is #1?
 A: Westminster
 - Q: Is this neighborhood one of the highlighted neighborhoods (as indicated in the title)?
 A: Yes

 #### End goal:

-*Add an image of the final visualization here.*

 ![ex-1-sol-image](https://user-images.githubusercontent.com/94759820/143809876-a34ace1f-20f1-4559-959d-de9e1b15e7ff.JPG)